saiteki-kai/honyaku/README.md

-# honyaku-it
+# Honyaku

-Machine translation and evaluation.
-English -> Italian
+Machine translation using vLLM and quality estimation models.